 Back

-Future AP World Languages and Culture Revisions
+Future AP World Language and Culture Revisions

 We periodically update AP courses and exams to reflect new developments in their disciplines and more clearly communicate required content and skills.

-The earliest these revisions will launch is the 2026-27 school year (May 2027 exam).
-These revisions will not affect the 2025-26 school year.
-The courses and exams that will undergo revisions include French Language and Culture, Italian Language and Culture, German Language and Culture, Spanish Language and Culture, Chinese Language and Culture, and Japanese Language and Culture.
+The courses and exams that will undergo revisions include French Language and Culture, German Language and Culture, Italian Language and Culture, Spanish Language and Culture, Chinese Language and Culture, and Japanese Language and Culture.

 What’s Changing